json-schema-org/website/CONTRIBUTING-docs.md

 For additional guidance on writing effective tests, refer to these resources:

--`How to Write Test Cases` - Coursera
+- `How to Write Test Cases` - Coursera

--`Manual Test Cases` - Testrail
+- `Manual Test Cases` - Testrail

--`Effective Test Cases` - Testrail
+- `Effective Test Cases` - Testrail

 ### Submitting Your Tests

  When submitting a pull request that includes tests:

--`Ensure the test results are included in the pull request description.`
+- `Ensure the test results are included in the pull request description.`

--`Highlight any areas of concern or cases where additional review is needed.`
+- `Highlight any areas of concern or cases where additional review is needed.`

--`Tag @json-schema-org/docs-team for assistance if required.`
+- `Tag @json-schema-org/docs-team for assistance if required.`

 ## Create a Pull Request